gnolang/tx-indexer/README.md

   -remote http://127.0.0.1:26657  the JSON-RPC URL of the Gno chain -supply-denoms ugnot            comma-separated denominations whose supply (total/spendable/locked) is tracked and served by getSupply
 ```

+### Genesis bootstrap

+Before any service starts, the indexer loads the chain genesis into its database: the genesis block, so indexing can
+start from height 0, and the genesis balances, where the vesting schedules the supply endpoint needs live.
+This
+happens **once per database** — every later start reads what it needs from the DB and never fetches the genesis
+document again.

+Two consequences worth knowing when running it:

+- **The indexer will not start if it cannot bootstrap the genesis.** It retries while the node is unreachable, and
+  fails outright against a node that does not serve a readable gno genesis.
+Earlier versions logged the failure and
+  indexed anyway, at the cost of a missing block 0.
+- **A database is bound to its chain.** The chain ID is stored alongside the genesis and checked against the node on
+  every start, so pointing `--remote` at a different network while reusing `--db-path` refuses to start rather than
+  mixing two chains' data.
+Use a separate `--db-path` per chain.

 ## GraphQL Endpoint